 - Avoid touching shared public surfaces like benches and railings and be sure to wash your hands as soon as you return home.

-- Playground structures are closed.
+- Playground structures and sports fields are open.

 - Stay home if you are sick.